-- 1. Test Live Conference program software (5 min.) - Check the computer requirements that were sent to you in the login email and make sure your headset is plugged into the computer. - Select Conferences from the left-side menu in Canvas. - Select Join to enter the conference. - Choose Microphone and follow the on-screen directions. - If you have technical difficulties accessing the conference, call Canvas tech support at (833) 200-8657.
+- 1. Test live conference program software (5 min.) - Make sure your headset is plugged into the computer. - Login to Canvas using the instructions that were emailed to you. - Select Conferences from the left-side menu. - Select Join to enter the conference. - Choose Microphone and follow the on-screen directions.
+Alternatively you may join the Conference by Telephone by following the onscreen instructions. - If you have technical difficulties accessing the conference, call Canvas tech support at (833) 200-8657.